Top 5 Benefits Of Getting Your Children Into GardeningMarch 20, 2020 • Things to do at home and in the garden

 3) Wonderful hobby for their whole lives

 Gardening can be a satisfying, ongoing project for the whole family.
 According to research, children involved with gardening perform better at school.
 It engages all their senses when they touch, feel and take care of plants and is great for their motor skills.
 Gardening is also an all year-round activity and is exciting and fun whatever the weather – there is plenty to do even during colder months.
 Encourage your children to build a den or a DIY greenhouse to shelter the plants – they will have lots of fun regardless of the temperature outside.

 No garden?
 Don’t worry, you don’t need one to grow your own vegetables or herbs.
 Herbs such as mint, chives, basil, oregano or rosemary can be grown indoors in containers (indoor temperatures are usually good enough for them), in the kitchen or in a sunny room.
 Simply place them in a cosy spot near the window and let your little gardener check on them every day.
 Start with quick-sprouting seeds (such as cress), so that impatient little ones can see the results of their hard work without too much waiting around.

 5) Great way to stay healthy

-Gardening is an amazing mind-body workout for your kids and it’s a fantastic way for them to burn off energy and relieve stress.
-Moreover, growing their own veggies and herbs helps them develop an interest in healthy eating.
-They will be more interested in eating a carrot or a radish they have grown themselves.
-According to the nutritionist, Emma Elia-Shaul, vegetables should make up over half of our meal and growing your own is a delicious way to eat and stay healthy.
-Click here for more nutrition tips for children!
+Gardening is a great mind-body workout for your children and it’s a fantastic way for them to burn off energy and relieve stress.
+Moreover, growing their own veggies and herbs will help your children develop an interest in healthy eating as they will be more interested in eating a carrot or a radish they have grown themselves.